amorales187/DH150-MarinaSouliman/README.md

 <img src="./match.png">

+The website also utilizes social media icons to represent links that lead to the respective social media website.
+This is easy to use and recognizable to the user because of their previous experience with social media.

 ### 3: User Control and Freedom
 When a user searches something in the search bar, it takes them to a google search window that is separate from the website.
 There’s no undo button except for the regular web browser button.
 There is no expectation that the webpage would take it to a Google search and no way provided by the website itself to exit, making it a violation of the user’s control.

 ### 4: Consistency and Standards
 These two actions serve very similar purposes but can be confusing to the user as the phrasing “Take Action” is vague.
-The links underneath Take Action could be provided under Volunteer as a subsection.
+The links underneath Take Action could be provided under Volunteer as a subsection. **(3)**

 <img src="./cons-stand-1.png">